Healthcare and Emergency Services

 International Health Insurance

-If you’re planning on staying in Amsterdam for less than one year, a simpler option might be to choose an international health insurance plan, which covers you in multiple locations all over the globe.
+If you’re planning on staying in San Francisco for a short period then a simpler option might be to choose an international health insurance plan, which covers you in multiple locations all over the globe.
 This could also be a very good option for you if you tend to travel extensively.
-Do your research however and ensure that the health insurance you opt for is one that is recognised in Amsterdam hospitals.